msavoury-carecloud/deepstream.io-website/permissioning.md

 # Permissioning

-Permissioning means stuff like user permissions and so on.

-## Overview

-We will discuss file-based permissioning.
-Alternatively, deepstream also offers function-based permissioning using the server API.
+Permissioning enables a deepstream server administrator to grant or restrict a client's ability to perform certain actions, e.g., to modify records, to emit events, or to be notified of the presence of other users.
+In this tutorial, we will introduce you to deepstream's access controls, its permissioning language Valve, and how access control can be enabled.
+This tutorial discusses file-based permissioning; deepstream also offers function-based permissioning using the [server API](/docs/server/node-api/) but we will not discuss this approach here.

 ## Requirements

-For this tutorial, you need to know how deestream server configuration works.
+For this tutorial, you need to know how deepstream [server configuration](/docs/server/configuration/) works.
 Since deepstream allows separate permissioning of actions involving records, events, (client) presence, and RPCs, you do not need to know about capabilities you are not interested in.
 Nevertheless, for this tutorial we assume you know how records work so that we can present examples.
-Moreover, deepstream offers user-based permissioning and in order to use this capability, you need to be familiar with user authentication in deepstream.
+Moreover, deepstream offers user-based permissioning and in order to use this capability, you need to be familiar with [user authentication](/tutorials/core/security-overview/) in deepstream.

-Tutorial on user authentication is here, server config reference is over there.

 ## An Example